kubrickfr/avsc-wiki/Quickstart.md

 # Services

-Using Avro services, we can implement portable and "type-safe" APIs:
+As well as defining an encoding, Avro defines a standard way of executing remote procedure calls (_RPCs_), exposed via _services_.
+By leveraging these services, we can implement portable and "type-safe" APIs:

 + Clients and servers can be implemented once and reused over many different transports (in-memory, TCP, HTTP, etc.).